Understanding RTP and House Edge

 RTP calculations are performed by game developers using complex mathematical models and simulations that account for all possible game outcomes.
 The calculations typically involve:

-- Mapping all possible game outcomes
+Mapping all possible outcomes

-- Assigning probabilities to each outcome
+Assigning probabilities

-- Calculating expected returns for each possible bet
+Calculating expected returns

-Important: RTP is a statistical average calculated over millions of game rounds.
+RTP is a statistical average calculated over millions of game rounds.
 Your individual session results can deviate significantly from the theoretical RTP in the short term due to variance.

 Understanding House Edge